SWSJTX/check-dist-update/README.md

 | cacheKey |            Cached Key            |  string  |         last_signature          |

 # Thanks
-This tool is affected by [` version polling `]（ https://www.npmjs.com/package/version-polling ）.
+This tool is affected by [`version polling`](https://www.npmjs.com/package/version-polling).
 Thank you very much for your inspiration!